Connect with others who understand.

 2. Auditory Hallucinations

-Hearing voices that aren’t there is an auditory hallucination.
+Hearing voices that aren’t there is called an auditory hallucination.
 It’s a common symptom of schizophrenia and other psychotic disorders.
 People may also see things that don’t exist, a symptom of schizophrenia known as visual hallucinations.
 These experiences can be distressing, especially if the person doesn’t realize the voices or visions aren’t real.

 3. Disorganized Thinking